ConstanceSL/conspiracyTrajectories/guidelines.md

 # Conspiracy Analysis Guidelines

+## General Tips
+- **Multiple Selection**: You can select multiple options in the Topics and Sources Used dropdowns by holding CTRL (Windows) or CMD (Mac) while clicking.
+You can also click and drag to select multiple options at once.
+- **Progress Tracking**:
+  - Use the "Done" checkbox in the analysis card to mark a post as complete.
+This will add the !DONE! tag to the post's notes and turn the row green in the trajectory view.
+  - You can also add the !DONE! tag to the user's notes in the trajectory view when you've completed analyzing all their posts.
+  - The !DONE! tag helps track your progress and will highlight completed rows in green.

 ## Topics
 Select all relevant topics that apply to the post.
 If none of the predefined topics fit, select "None of the above" and specify in the "Specific Topic" field.
 - **American Politics & Government**: Claims involving U.S. elections, politicians, laws, deep state, intelligence agencies (e.g., CIA, FBI), or federal conspiracies.